Maternal-Fetal Medicine Specialist in High-Risk Pregnancy

-Dr. David Garry is a Professor of Clinical Obstetrics & Gynecology at Stony Brook Medicine University School of Medicine.
+Dr. David Garry is a Professor of Clinical Obstetrics & Gynecology at the Renaissance School of Medicine at Stony Brook University.
 He is a maternal-fetal medicine specialist, who trained in obstetrics and gynecology at Catholic Medical Center of Brooklyn and Queens and did his clinical fellowship in maternal-fetal medicine New York Medical College.
 He now serves as the Director of Maternal Fetal- Medicine at Stony Brook Medicine.

 In addition, Dr. Garry is actively involved in basic, and clinical research involving various aspects of women’s health.
 He also has held many leadership and committee positions in many institutions and prestigious professional societies.